Is a Partnership Right for Your Business?

-You scraped and saved for your new business and you are ready to get it up and running.
+You scraped and saved to start a business and you are ready to get it up and running.
 Congrats!
 Along the way you have also met another business partner who you know will be a perfect fit.
 Each of you have contributed ideas on forming your partnership, but now both of you are stuck on this question: is a business partnership right for me?

 Well we’re glad that you stopped to read this article to find out!

-There are several types of partnerships: limited liability company, incorporations, or even sole proprietorships.
+There are several types of partnerships: limited liability company (LLCs), incorporations, or even sole proprietorships.

 A partnership is formed when two or more individuals come together to carry on a trade or business together.
 Each person contributes money, labour, and skills in return for generating profits.